Grigorov-Georgi/currency-exchange-rates/README.md

 ## ExchangeRateService

 The ExchangeRateService is a temporary implementation to simulate exchange rate updates.
 Due to issues with the BNB API, this service generates random exchange rates every 15 seconds and persists them into a PostgreSQL database.
-It serves as a placeholder until the BNB API is functional.
-It exposes ```GET /api/exchange-rates``` endpoint, which returns exchange rates with Base USD and 20 more currencies in XML format
+The format of the response is similar to the https://fixer.io/ API.
+The microservice exposes ```GET /api/exchange-rates``` endpoint, which returns exchange rates with Base USD and 20 more currencies in XML format

 ### Features: